Updated: May 2026

 Third, competition intensified.
 In crowded SaaS categories, pricing flexibility became a competitive advantage.
 Static monthly fees no longer cut it when competitors offer pay-as-you-go options.

 The result?
 Hybrid and usage-based models are now the fastest-growing pricing strategies.
-By 2025, 85% of SaaS leaders had adopted usage-based components, with 61% using hybrid models.
+According to industry research, 46% of SaaS companies now take a hybrid approach, and 85% of SaaS leaders have adopted usage-based components.

 The Seven Core SaaS Pricing Models